 You can learn more about the power of moving averages in the Admiral Markets YouTube video 'A Deep Dive Into Moving Averages.'

 Amazon is a company that probably needs no introduction.
 The internet retailer is famed for its Alexa and Firestick devices, as well as Prime Day and Black Friday sales.
 The company was only founded in 1996 but made revenues of more than $280 billion in 2019.
 Amazon is not a traditional retailer as they make most of their revenue from its cloud computing business.

 Source: Admiral Markets MetaTrader 5, #AMZN, Monthly - Data range: from 1 May 2013 to 10 Nov 2020, accessed on 10 Nov 2020 at 16:15 GMT.
 Please note: Past performance is not a reliable indicator of future results.

 In the above monthly chart of Amazon's share price, it is clear to see the long-term, rather undisturbed trend higher.
 Both the 50-period and 100-period moving averages are confirming the trend upwards but with price overextended.
-Investors may be cautious at these levels as in late 2020 European regulators have questioned the fairness of Amazon's practices which will embroil the company in a lengthy legal battle.
+Investors may be cautious at these levels as in late 2020 European regulators questioned the fairness of Amazon's practices which has embroiled the company in a lengthy legal battle.

 ➢ Did you know that you can upgrade your MetaTrader 5 trading platform provided by Admiral Markets to the exclusive Admiral Markets Supreme Edition completely FREE?